MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/licensing/concurrent-pipelines-ts.md

 ### Who can use the Build and Release Management features?

-Team Services users with [basic access](https://www.visualstudio.com/products/visual-studio-team-services-feature-matrix-vs) can author as many builds and releases as they want.
+VSTS users with [basic access](https://www.visualstudio.com/products/visual-studio-team-services-feature-matrix-vs) can author as many builds and releases as they want.

 To approve releases, basic access is not necessary.
 Any user with [stakeholder access](../../../quickstart/get-started-stakeholder.md) can approve or reject releases.